zeronounours/ictf-2015-writeups/analyses/n4w_secrets/README.md

 ### Login and name mismatch

 The other issue which pops up immediatly is located in the SQL queries.
-To register a user, the script `user.py` first check if a user with the same `login` is registered.
+To register a user, the script `user.py` first checks if a user with the same `login` is registered.
 If not, the user is added to the database.

 ```python